- Immunoelectrophoresis refers to precipitation in agar under an electric field.

 Applications of Immunoelectrophoresis

-- The test helps in identification and approximate quantization of various proteins present in the serum.
+- The test helps in the identification and approximate quantization of various proteins present in the serum.
 Immunoelectrophoresis created a breakthrough in protein identification and in immunology.

 - Immunoelectrophoresis is used in patients with suspected monoclonal and polyclonal gammopathies.